ipfs-cluster/ipfs-cluster-website/content/documentation/guides/pinning.md

     > QmaHvxFk6DoNsRHqe2a7UJH66AjGDKPG2HCBxr25YYop32 : REMOTE | 2021-12-07T16:40:08.122100484+01:00 | Attempts: 0 | Priority: false
 ```

 In order to show this information, the `status` request must contact every of the peers allocated to the pin (only the peers pinning something can tell on what state that operation is).
 Thus, the **`status` request can be very expensive on clusters with many peers**, but provides very useful information on the state of pin.
 Both commands take an optional `cid` to limit the results to a single item.
 The `status` results include information to inspect how many attempts to pin something have occurred and whether the last attempt happened via the priority pinning queue or not.
+Finally, the `status` request supports a `--local` flag to just report status from the local peer.

 ## Filtering results